Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.4/README.md

 1. Verify the zypper repository in nexus that contains the golang-github-prometheus-node_exporter RPM is enabled.
 Typically this is the SUSE-SLE-Module-Basesystem-15-SP1-x86_64-Updates repository.
-   If not enabled, enable it (or the repository in nexus that contains the RPM) on all storage nodes:
+   If not enabled, enable it (or the repository in nexus that contains the RPM) on all storage nodes.
+   The easiest way to find the repository that contains this RPM is to login to the Nexus UI at https://nexus.SYSTEM-NAME.cray.com, click the search icon in the navigation pane on the left, and enter golang-github-prometheus-node_exporter as the keyword.
+Then click on the search result that has the latest version of the RPM, and on that screen the repository name to use is listed as the repository at the top.

    ```bash
    ncn-m001# for h in $( cat /etc/hosts | grep ncn-s | grep nmn | awk '{print $2}' ); do